 14 May 2013

 At around 12:00 on 14 May the sensor frame stopped communicating with the surface buoy.
-The sensors on the keel of the buoy, and the meteorological data are still being sent and these pages will continue to be updated with those data and graphs.
-All the sensors in the frame at 30m will continue logging data to their individual storage, and this data will be recovered during the next full service.
+The sensors on the keel of the buoy, and the meteorological data continued being sent.
+All the sensors in the frame at 30m continued logging data to their individual storage, and this data was recovered during the next full service.

 24 April 2013, 22:30 utc

-RRV James Cook on cruise JC085 has successfully serviced the PAP moorings.
-The buoy deployed in January which only transmitted meteorological data has been replaced by a system with also a full suite of oceanographic sensors.
+RRV James Cook on cruise JC085 successfully serviced the PAP moorings.
+The buoy deployed in January which only transmitted meteorological data was replaced by a system with a full suite of oceanographic sensors.